perladvent/perldotcom/content/article/quoting-the-shell.md

 	}
 ```

-The CPAN module [Capture::Tiny](https://metacpan.org/pod/Capture::Tiny) can do the same thing with a slightly more pleasing interface at the cost of an external dependency:
+The CPAN module [Capture::Tiny](https://metacpan.org/pod/Capture::Tiny) can do the same thing with a slightly more pleasing interface (at the cost of an external dependency):

 ```perl
 use Capture::Tiny qw(capture_stdout);